-- 1. For imports from IBM BigFix Inventory, only applications with IBM as the Publisher are recognized by the Application Recognition Library. - 2.
+- 1. For imports from IBM License Metric Tool (ILMT), only applications with IBM as the PubLisher are recognized by the Application Recognition Library.
+For imports from IBM BigFix Inventory, applications from all publishers may be recognized. - 2.
 FlexNet Manager Suite does provide for integration with ServiceNow, but in this case it is not importing raw inventory.
 ServiceNow is regarded as a source of business data rather than inventory data for FlexNet Manager Suite.